taxprofiler/taxpasta/paper/paper.md

 Metagenomic analysis is a scientific field that was strongly enabled by next-generation sequencing.
 It is chiefly concerned with the taxonomic and functional composition of microbial communities in their natural habitats.
-That means, researchers would like to know from metagenomic sequencing samples who (what microbes) is present, and what are they doing (what functions are they performing)?
+Metagenomic sequencing samples help researchers to detect who (what microbes) is present, and what are they doing (what functions are they performing)?
 The nature of this field is such that it intersects with ecology, statistics, and bioinformatics.

-In part, due to the interdisciplinary nature of the field, there exists a diverse number of bioinformatics tools in order to analyse metagenomic sequencing data and produce metagenomic profiles; answering to the question of who is there and in what relative proportion.
-Most of those tools have invented their own tabular result format, which complicates downstream analysis and in particular comparison across tools.
+In part, due to the interdisciplinary nature of the field, there exists a diverse number of bioinformatics tools in order to analyse metagenomic sequencing data and produce metagenomic profiles; answering the question of who is there and estimate the relative abundance.
+Most of these tools have developped their own tabular result format, which complicates downstream analysis and in particular comparison across tools remains challenging.

 # Statement of need